John McMahon (footballer, born 1965)

 John Albert McMahon (born 25 October 1965) is an English former footballer who played as a forward in the Football League on a non-contract basis for Darlington.
 He was an apprentice with Middlesbrough, and also played non-league football for Guisborough Town.

 McMahon joined Darlington in March 1985 and made four substitute appearances without scoring as the club were promoted from the Fourth Division.
-He started three Associated Members Cup matches; in the first round second leg, he scored a hat-trick as Darlington beat Halifax Town 7–0 to overturn a 4–1 deficit from the first leg.
+He started three Associate Members' Cup matches; in the first round second leg, he scored a hat-trick as Darlington beat Halifax Town 7–0 to overturn a 4–1 deficit from the first leg.